 In the preview trailer for our episode of AMC’s new show The Pitch, the first quote is of me saying “I have no tolerance for dumb ideas”.
 I received messages today asking me about my opinion regarding how my “TV character” was going to be portrayed based on this 30-sec trailer.
-At first I was a little uneasy with my introduction being an aggressive quote…but honestly, this is who I am.
+At first, I was a little uneasy with my introduction being an aggressive quote…but honestly, this is who I am.
 I’m passionate, too intense at times, but no one can accuse me of being indifferent.

 True, this line is one sentence picked from a two-hour interview about my philosophy on the industry…but when speaking about general marketing it’s something that would come out of my mouth anyway.
 I have no tolerance for dumb ideas, and neither should you.

 Some folks will try and point that the statement is redundant, that no one likes dumb ideas.
-Unfortunately if this were true every ad would be good and the movie Battleship would have never been made.
+Unfortunately, if this were true every ad would be good and the movie Battleship would have never been made.
 Spend five minutes watching TV, open any magazine, go to most company websites or Facebook pages and you’ll find example after example of mediocrity and downright dumb ideas that someone had to sign off on.

 You owe it to yourself, your company, and your clients to be better than that.

 Working in a business where your mind and thoughts are the product is both a blessing and a curse.
 You’re going to have differing opinions with your team about what are good ideas and the best way to execute them.
-Eventually one idea gets picked and your agency better make sure it’s the right one.
+Eventually, one idea gets picked and your agency better makes sure it’s the right one.
 So what can you do to help minimize the potential that your next idea or campaign is not dumb?

 Think Beyond The Ordinary

 The same ole way its been done does not work anymore.
-We no longer compete in a vacuum with direct competition; we compete with anything that can take the attention away from our campaign and product.
+We no longer compete in a vacuum with the direct competition; we compete with anything that can take the attention away from our campaign and product.
 That’s a big damn list.
 So in order to get noticed you need smart, highly creative ideas that set a tone and experience about a brand…not just an advertisement and slogan.
-Besides, it’s lot more fun to work this way.
+Besides, it’s a lot more fun to work this way.